akaak/AllThingsMarkdown/resources.md

 - [StackEdit](https://stackedit.io)
 is a full-featured, open-source Markdown editor based on PageDown, the Markdown library used by Stack Overflow and the other Stack Exchange sites.

+- [MarkdownPad](http://www.markdownpad.com) Markdown editor for Windows.

+- [Markdown, Please!](http://markdownplease.com) is a service that instantly converts websites into Markdown.

 ## Articles